 Background Check Results

 Volunteers have the right to request a copy of their background check from the Exodus Volunteer Coordinator, Community Engagement Coordinator, and/or Community Sponsorship Coordinator.
 If there are any criminal charges that are found, Exodus staff is not required to explain why a possible denial of volunteerism has taken place, except where it is required by law.
-Otherwise, the volunteer background check results will be kept 100% confidential in every circumstance that doesn’t directly impact public safety or the safety of Exodus staff/clients.
+Otherwise, the volunteer background check results will be kept entirely confidential in every circumstance that doesn’t directly impact public safety or the safety of Exodus staff/clients.

 The decision to accept an applicant into the program will be based upon a final assessment done by program staff at the completion of the volunteer screening procedure.